rafaelmoczalla/streamProcessingExample/README.md

-# Simulation of Stream Processing Use Case
+# Simulation of a Stream Processing Use Case
 Stream processing simulation of a typical game use case.

 Author: [Rafael Moczalla](Rafael.Moczalla@hpi.de)